microsoft/BotFramework-Composer/docs/concept-events-and-triggers-draft.md

     - Evaluate the raw content of the incoming activity

 > [!NOTE]
 > Since `BeginDialog` event is the most common dialog event, `Handle an Event: BeginDialog` is desgined as a seperate dialog event handler to make it handy when users want to use it.
-It makes no difference between the two approaches: one is when you create a `Handle a Dialog Event` handler and specify a `BeginDialog` event, and another is when you create `Handle an Event: BeginDialog` directly.

 ### Handle Intent Events